makerdao/community/governance/votes/Executive vote - February 5, 2021.md

 ---
-title: Onboarding Uniswap V2 LPTs
+title: Template - [Executive Vote] Onboarding Uniswap V2 LPTs - February 5, 2021
 summary: Vote for this proposal to onboard UNI-V2-DAI-USDC and UNI-V2-ETH-USDT Uniswap V2 LPs.
 date: 2021-02-05T00:00:00.000Z
 address: "0x296E9C87967427c2539838535175e616eCe761d4"
 ---
-## [Executive Vote] Onboarding Uniswap V2 LPTs
+## [Executive Vote] Onboarding Uniswap V2 LPTs - February 5, 2021

 The Governance Facilitator(s) and the MakerDAO Smart Contracts Domain Team have placed an Executive Vote into the voting system.
 MKR Holders should vote for this proposal if they support the following alterations to the Maker Protocol.